wtmatlock/dtp-comparative-genomics/README.md

 python plotGenes.py ...
 python plotGenes.py ...
 ```
 Before you view the plots, what would you expect to see based on accumulation plots from before?
 After looking, how do the plots compare?
-Why did we use the Jaccard index instead of just total number of genes shared?
+Why did we use the Jaccard index instead of just the total number of genes shared?
 Next, we will use Mash to estimate the Jaccard index of *k*-mers:
 ```
 mash --help
 mash triangle